MedPhysUL/prostate-nomograms/README.md

 ## Disclaimer

 This project was developed with the aim of being used for a very specific project requiring data analysis during my master's degree in physics at *Centre de recherche, CHU de Québec-Université Laval* and the generalization of the implementation was therefore not the (primary) objective.
-It is however a good starting point for anyone who wants to perform statistical analysis on nomograms developed as a web application.
+It is however a good starting point for anyone who wants to perform statistical analysis on nomograms developed as web applications.

 ## Getting started